 Three years ago, six-string banjo in hand, Szabo solicited his brother and some local friends to help him perform some songs he’d written, gradually settling on five, which he recorded and released as an EP online.

-Gratified by the response, he wrote more and more songs, eventually signing with Texas based management and production company Edgewater Music Group.
-Collaborating with Edgewater’s producer Derek Hames and engineer John Shelton, Szabo and the band recorded their debut album The Great Divide.
+Gratified by the response, he wrote more and more songs, the band recorded and released their debut album, The Great Divide, on July 29th, 2016.

 “People just responded to it and here we are today,” he says in his aw-shucks humility.
 “It’s been a crazy few years.”